29BookFest: Jodi Picoult, Wish You Were Here: A Novel

 Valley Jewish Community Center is the proud culmination of 3 JCC campuses that once served the San Fernando Valley by the names of Valley Cities JCC, North Valley JCC, and West Valley JCC.
 After their closures over 10 years ago, passionate community members and JCC professionals re-established a Jewish Community Center to serve the San Fernando Valley.

 Adult, Youth and Healthy Lifestyle programs are held at Valley JCC in Woodland Hills.
-Utilizing community venues, over 300 members gather weekly to participate in MAMANET, and the JCC Maccabi Youth Sports program.
+Utilizing community venues, and the JCC Maccabi Youth Sports program.
 In 2016, Today’s Montessori was incorporated into Valley JCC and it serves as the early childhood education center for our community.

 Los Angeles has the second largest Jewish population in the United States, fifth largest of any city in the world, and increasingly high rates of Jewish movement to the San Fernando Valley.
 San Fernando Valley is also a global hub of the Israeli and Israeli-American population.